wanggh8/atlantis/README.md

+> This is a version that support compile when app has a minimum deployment target of iOS 8.0

 ![Atlantis: Debug iOS with ease](https://raw.githubusercontent.com/ProxymanApp/atlantis/main/images/cover.png)

 A lightweight and powerful iOS framework for intercepting HTTP/HTTPS Traffic from your app.
 No more messing around with proxy, certificate config.